Before Kolby met Amelia, she hardly knew what a Collie was. When her trainer suggested a Rough Collie for her next guide dog, Kolby said, “What?”

 Why Isn't She Going?

-Kolby related 2 occasions in particular when Amelia proved she knows how to keep her person safe.
+Kolby related two occasions in particular when Amelia proved she knows how to keep her person safe.
 Once while crossing a street, Kolby gave Amelia the command “forward” only to have her refuse to move.
 “Why isn’t she going?”
 Kolby asked her friend.

 “A hybrid just went by,” she explained.
 With its quiet engine, Kolby hadn’t heard it at all!
-(From experience, I know you can stand right in front of a Tesla and barely hear it running.)

 I Can Feel Her Thinking